astrojs/fitsjs/README.md

 may be passed to point to a specific HDU.

     fits.getDataUnit()
 Returns the data object associated with the first HDU containing a data unit.
-This method does not read from the array buffer
+This method does not read from the array buffer.
 An optional argument may be passed to point to a specific HDU.

     fits.getData()